 #4.
 Automate Your Thermostat as Much as Possible

 Little-known-fact: Adjusting your thermostat frequently can increase your electricity bill more than you might think.
 There’s really no need to be tweaking the dial constantly, anyway.
 The U.S. Department of Energy recommends setting your thermostat to 78° when you’re at home.
 Automate a higher temperature when you’re not home (but don’t switch the unit off completely).
+In the other hand, adjusting your water heater settings can have the opposite positive effect if you set it to maximize efficiency.

 It’s also worth mentioning that setting your air conditioner to full blast won’t help cool your home down faster.
 This is a common misconception people have that’s rooted in a complete misunderstanding of how air conditioners work.
 The temperature you set on your thermostat does not represent how cool the air will be when it leaves your air conditioner.
 Rather, it is a target room temperature that your air conditioner will attempt to reach.
 The air coming out of your vents will only ever be 15-20 degrees cooler than when it entered.
 All you’re doing by cranking the thermostat up is prompting the unit to run more cycles.
 Check out this post to learn more.